AppWerft/ElevatorstatePublicTransportHamburg/README.md

 Projectfor monitoring state of elevators in Hamburg.
 It is useful for wheelchair users and Mutties.

 ## User story
-As a wheelchair driver or Mutti I want realtime informed about status of public elevators in order to decide in which direction I have to "roll".
+As a wheelchair driver or mother I would like to be informed in realtime about public elevators state in order to decide in which direction I have to "roll".

 ## Data sources